SUMMER SCHEDULE: July 5 – September 1: Classes are Tuesdays and Thursdays, 5:30-7:30 pm. Open every day for private lessons.

-Musketeers Beginners Class (1 hour) – For young kids 6-7 years old.
+Musketeers Beginners (1 hour) – For young kids 6-7 years old.
 The class introduces footwork, basic techniques and skills, etiquette and sportsmanship.
 We provide all the necessary equipment.
-To join the class after the season has started you need to take an Introductory Package.

-Epee or Foil Beginners Class (1.5 hours) – Complete beginners or fencers with little experience.
+Kids Beginners (1.5 hours) – Kids 8-11 years old who are complete beginners or fencers with little experience.
 This class covers footwork, basic techniques and skills, bouting tactics, etiquette and sportsmanship.
 We provide all the necessary equipment.
-To join the class after the season has started you need to take an Introductory Package.

-Kids Epee Intermediate Class (1.5 hours) – For kids 10 and younger who have been fencing for at least one year, have a good understanding of basic movements, and are ready for a higher level of footwork, technical skills, and bouting tactics.
+Kids Intermediate (1.5 hours) – For kids 11 and younger who have been fencing for at least six months, have a good understanding of basic movements, and are ready for a higher level of footwork, technical skills, and bouting tactics.
 We will continue to emphasize etiquette and sportsmanship.
 Full set of equipment is necessary.

-Epee Competition Class (1.5 or 2 hours) – Classes for youth, cadet, and junior fencers who have at least one year competitive experience with fencing.
+Competition Class (1.5 or 2 hours) – Advanced classes for fencers with at least one year competitive experience with fencing.
 Fencers in this class are annual members, take individual lessons, train two-three times a week, have their own electric and protective gear, and compete regularly in local as well as national events.

-Epee Footwork Class (30 min.) – intense fencing footwork to improve the technique, speed and control of distance.
+Footwork (30 min.) – Intense fencing footwork to improve the technique, speed and control of distance.

-Conditioning Class (30 min. or 1 hour) – intense work out to improve general body strength, speed, coordination and endurance.
+Conditioning (30 min. or 1 hour) – Intense work out to improve general body strength, speed, coordination and endurance.